Toarexer/GameOfLife/docs/testplan.md

 - If the animals are dead, only grass should remain on all tiles.
 - If there are any errors, it should appear in the **errors** tab.
 - If there are any logging, it should appear in the **log** tab.

-- If there are any exceptions, check the [User Documentation](./docs/window.md)
+> About loading in a grid into the application please check the [user manual](./window.md)

 ## [Fox](../GameOfLife/Entities/Fox.cs)